adamgreenough/ava/docs/content.md

 - **Code editors:** VS Code, Sublime Text, PhpStorm
 - **Markdown-focused apps:** Obsidian, Typora, MarkText, iA Writer, Zettlr
-- **In the browser:** GitHub’s built-in editor (edit a `.md` file on GitHub), or tools like StackEdit
+- **In the browser:** StackEdit, your web host's file manager, or GitHub's editor if you're using Git

-There’s no “correct” editor.
-If you like writing in a notes app and then committing to Git, that works.
+There's no "correct" editor.
+If you like writing in a notes app and uploading later, that works.
 If you like editing on the server over SSH, that works too.

 ### Frontmatter vs Markdown (two different things)